 The Egg Shed provides space for heritage interpretation, retail and community use at the east end of the Crinan Canal in Ardrishaig.
 Named after the building’s former use for transit storage of eggs between the canal and the Clyde, the existing structure has been retained and creatively reused, providing a historical springboard from which the design of the new building took shape.

 OCA led a team to develop this prominent but derelict site at the edge of Loch Gilp.
-The project’s regeneration grant funding award from the Scottish Government follows on from successful Crinan Charrette public engagement events also led by OCA, which identified a number of public realm and enterprise projects to help improve the area.
+The project’s regeneration grant funding award from the Scottish Government follows on from successful Crinan Charrette public engagement events organised by OCA and facilitated by Kevin Murray Associates, which identified a number of public realm and enterprise projects to help improve the area.
 Large portions of the overall funding for the project were allocated to undertaking the extensive measures required to deal with the legacy of contamination resulting from the site’s most recent use as an oil storage depot, and to raise ground level across the site as protection against coastal flooding.